-With the sizes of our classes at The Meadows Sports College the Swimming Teacher does a risk assessment at the beginning of every lesson of the amount of people who will be in the pool at any one time.
+With the sizes of our classes at The Meadows School the Swimming Teacher does a risk assessment at the beginning of every lesson of the amount of people who will be in the pool at any one time.
 This could be anything from the recommended 8 people to 16 people.
-This could be stretched so students don't miss out.

 For moving and handling in and out of the pool look on the system under 'Shared Teachers' documents under 'Moving and Handling'.